BLCM/bl3mods/Aaron0000/Balands/README.md

 Warlord - Set ammo saving chance to 66%.

-AAA - No change.
+AAA - No change other than a possible damage adjustment.

-Hornet - No change.
+Hornet - No change other than a possible damage adjustment.

-Nemesis - No change.
+Nemesis - No change other than a possible damage adjustment.

-Night Flyer - No change.
+Night Flyer - No change other than a possible damage adjustment.

 The Blanc - Set damage per stack to 7%.

-9-Volt - No change.
+9-Volt - No change other than a possible damage adjustment.

 Blood-Starved Beast - Set explosion chance to 15%, set explosion damage to 1.5 times card damage, fixed it to get SMG boosts instead of AR boosts.

-Boomer - No change.
+Boomer - No change other than a possible damage adjustment.

-Crader's EMP-5 - No change.
+Crader's EMP-5 - No change other than a possible damage adjustment.

 Hellfire - Set damage-over-time chance to be 666%, set damage-over-time to 2.5 times higher than average Dahl SMG DoT damage.